ckti/ionian/README.md

 3) Ionian VDI -- These images are meant for use in Oracle VIrtualBox environments.
 Again, i386 and mad64 versions are available

-4) Ionian OS based on Gitian deterministic building
+4) Ionian OS -- based on Gitian deterministic building

+5) Ionian Raspian -- Ready-to-run disk image for Raspberry Pi 3